-As the coronavirus vaccine is affecting more people, traveling restrictions are opening up again.
-As a frequent traveler and adventurer, you might be wondering, “Do I need a vaccine to travel to Portugal?”
+As the coronavirus vaccine is affecting more people, traveling restrictions are loosening up again.
+As a traveler and adventurer, you might be wondering, “Do I need a vaccine to travel to Portugal?”
 Well, you are fortunate because people visiting Portugal do not need a coronavirus vaccine to visit the pristine beaches of Portugal.
-Portugal, one of the oldest countries of Europe and most famous for its port wine and football, is visited by people across the world to get a break from their hectic schedules.
-When there, you can explore the best of food, football, and flavors!

 Find out more about the travel documentation for Portugal.

 Can I get a Passenger locator card through iVisa.com?

 Getting the Passenger Locator Form can be a tedious task, but through the following three quick steps, your application will be ready in no time:

 - Complete the online form with your personal information.

 - Check your answers to proofread all the details you have added to the form.
 Once you have done that, select your preferred processing time and make the payment.

 - Upload any essential document as asked in the form. iVisa.com will send you the processed Passenger Locator Card to your email address as soon as it is approved.
 With these simple steps, your application process is completed.

 Frequently Asked Questions